TheHerowither/UrsinaGameEngineRevamp/README.md

 ##### Control L:
 Load, this will load what was saved in the "projects/{name}" folder, you can now change the name of projects when saving
 ##### Control S:
-Save, this will save the project in the "projects/{name}" folder, you can now change the name of projects when saving
+Save, this will save the project in the "projects/{name}" folder, you can now change the name of projects when saving.
+But if you load one project and wanna load another one youll have to restart the engine. this is caused by a bug that i still havent yet fuigured out how to fix

 # Building:
 A build is created using the DOFEF Build system, developed by me, that is included in the dofef.py file.